flaviusb/staging-thing/README.md

 Delphin etc - linear difference lists -> link to various first class polarity polymorphism stuff

+Quotation, evaluation, levity (in Purple/Pink style), polarity (delphin etc), and modality (modal types for mobile code) all have a part of the notion of 'stage'.

 # Typed Multi-Stage Programming

 ## What is the motivation